 The use for ochre paints is marked in Arnhem Land and east Kimberley.
 Materials (colours) used for Aboriginal art was originally obtained from the local land.
 Ochre or iron clay pigments were used to produce colours such as white, yellow, red and black from charcoal.

 Other colours were soon added such as smokey greys, sage greens and saltbush mauves.

-During the mid 1980’s with more Aboriginal women artists, appeared on the scene and a wider range of modern colours were chosen and bright desert paintings started to arrive on the market.
+During the mid 1980’s more Aboriginal women artists appeared on the scene and a wider range of modern colours were chosen and bright desert paintings started to arrive on the market.

-Choice of colour continues to be an identify of style in many communities; Papunya Tula, part of the western desert art movement is known for its use of soft earth colours whilst many other Western Desert Communities opt for strong primary colours.
+Choice of colour continues to be an identifying feature of a particular style in many communities; Papunya Tula, part of the western desert art movement is known for its use of soft earth colours whilst many other Western Desert Communities opt for strong primary colours.

 The styles vary dramatically even within regions and there is certainly no hard rule here as can be seen in many of Papunya’s artworks that don’t necessarily follow this thinking.

 Other artistic variations pinpoint more closely to specific communities.
 Again, the styles can vary significantly within communities as well, although many become “well known” for a particular style of art.

 A very popular style adopted by artists is painting from an aerial view.
 Many Indigenous artists imagine themselves hovering over the land (country) observing both the natural and metaphysical forms or markings of the landscape.